1992 Houston Astros season: Performance overview

 The Astros concluded the 1992 campaign with a final record of 81–81, in fourth place, and 17 games trailing the first-place Atlanta Braves, an overall improvement of 16 wins from the year before.
 The 1992 season also initiated an era of unprecedented success and consistency for the club, as they continued to assemble a regular season record of .500 or higher on 15 occasions over a span of the next 17 seasons through 2008, while qualifying for six playoff appearances.
 It was also the first of eight successive campaigns each with a winning percentage of .500 or more through 1999, an achievement ultimately establishing a club record.

-The Astros won six games on walk-off home runs, the most of any MLB team in 1992.
+The Astros won six games via walk-off home runs, the most of any MLB team in 1992.
+Two were hit by Bagwell, which tied for second in the majors with three others.
+(Note: All 43 home runs in 1992—as walk-off or last play of game.)

-Doug Jones established the club single-season record for saves with 36, which passed Dave Smith, who set the previous record in 1986 with 33.
+The 1992 Astros became the first team in Major League history to feature three relief pitchers who each accrued 100 or more innings pitched (IP) while yielding a sub-2.75 earned run average (ERA), who were Doug Jones (111 2/3 IP, 1.85 ERA), Joe Boever (111 1/3, 2.51) and Xavier Hernandez (111, 2.11).
+The most recent team with two such pitchers were the 1983 New York Mets (eighth overall), and as of 2026, no other team have had as many as two.
+(Note: Number of players that meet criteria in a season for a team, at least 80% games in relief, in the regular season, requiring Earned Run Average ≤ 2.75 and Innings Pitched ≥ 100, sorted by descending instances.)
+Jones also converted 36 saves to established a then-club single-season record, surpassing Dave Smith, in 1986 (33).
+This remained the club record until Billy Wagner converted 39 saves in 1999.
+(Note: For single seasons, playing for HOU, in the regular season, requiring saves ≥ 25, sorted by ascending season.)